storacha/RFC/rfc/consolidating-w3up-and-upload-service.md

 ## Proposal

-We transition to working on `upload-service`, "forwardporting" any changes made in `w3up` that do not yet exist in `upload-service`.
+We transition to working on `upload-service`, porting any changes made in `w3up` that do not yet exist in `upload-service`.

 We _backport_ the relevant infra changes in `upload-service-infra` that were added to support "Routing Blob Protocol" to `w3infra`.